yeasy/easyOVS/README.md

 * Format the output to make it clear and easy to compare.
 * Show the OpenStack information with the bridge port (In OpenStack environment).
 * Delete a flow with its id.
+* Show iptables in formated way of given vm IPs.
 * Smart command completion, try tab everywhere.
 * Support colorful output.
 * Support run local system commands.